-- Embolism – Obstruction of a blood vessel by an emboli formed elsewhere.
+- Embolism – obstruction of a blood vessel by an embolus formed elsewhere.

 Out of these four, the most common cause is embolism.
-In many patients, an atherosclerotic emboli will arise from the vessels of the neck.
+In many patients, the atherosclerotic embolus arises from the vessels of the neck.

 An aneurysm is a dilation of an artery, which is greater than 50% of the normal diameter.
-They most likely to occur to occur in the vessels contributing to the Circle of Willis.
+They are most likely to occur to occur in the vessels contributing to the Circle of Willis.
 They are particularly dangerous – producing few symptoms until they rupture.
 Upon rupture, blood typically accumulates in the subarachnoid space – with a subsequent increase in intracranial pressure.

 Once the artery wall has ruptured, it is a medical emergency, and the patient is likely to die unless treated swiftly.
 Treatment of an intracerebral aneurysm is surgical.